War, Warfare, Warriors, World Wars I and II

 The Thin Red Line.
 Directed by Terrence Malick.
 From the novel by James Jones.
 Starring Sean Penn, Adrien Brody, Jim Caviezel, Ben Chaplin, George Clooney, John Cusack, Woody Harrelson, Elias Koteas, Nick Nolte, John C. Reilly.
 1998.
 170 minutes.
 DVD with widescreen format.
 Closed captions.
 Fine copy with original artwork. $18.00

 Victory at Sea.
 Produced by Henry Solomon.
 Directed by M. Clay Adams.
 Written by Henry Solomons with Richard Hanser.
 Narrated by Leonard Graves.
 Hosted by Peter Graves.
 Musical score by Richard Rodgers, arranged and conducted by Robert Russell Bennett.
 The History Channel/New Video/NBC News.
-4 discs in slip-case.
-With full frame format.
+4 DVD discs in slip-case.
+Full frame format.
 Approximately 11 hours, 30 minutes.
 Black & White.
 Fine copy. $32.00

 The World at War.
 Produced by Jeremy Isaacs.
 Narrated by Laurence Olivier and Eric Porter.
 Thames Television/A & E. 1973.
 DVD movie.
 11 discs set in slip-case.
 22 hours, 37 minutes, plus 12 hours of extras.
 Fine copy. $62.00